lsst-dm/ldf_ops_tools/usage/README.rst

 ``usage.py``
-    A script for gathering data by querying `SLURM`_ database on the cluster and then plotting the node-usage data while also returning the total node-hours used and elapsed run times for each code.
+    A script for gathering data by querying `SLURM`_ database on the cluster and then plotting the node-usage data while also returning the total node-hours used and the node-hours for each code.
     Original code by Mikolaj Kowalik.
     Modified by Samantha Thrush.